protontypes/open-sustainable-technology/README.md

 - [gen3sis](https://github.com/project-gen3sis/R-package) - A spatially-explicit eco-evolutionary mechanistic model with a modular implementation that allows exploring the consequences of ecological and macroevolutionary processes across realistic or theoretical spatio-temporal landscapes.
 - [RangeShiftR](https://github.com/RangeShifter/RangeShiftR-pkg) - A state-of-the-art eco-evolutionary modelling platform that is becoming increasingly used worldwide for both theoretical and applied purposes.
 - [mvgam](https://github.com/nicholasjclark/mvgam) - Dynamic generalised additive models for forecasting discrete ecological time series.
+- [vegan](https://github.com/vegandevs/vegan) - Ordination methods, diversity analysis and other functions for community and vegetation ecologists.

 ### Forest Modeling and Analysis